S2-group/SAF-Toolkit/SAF Toolkit [2024-02]/README.md

 > Condori-Fernandez, N., Lago, P., Luaces, M. R., & Places, Á. S. (2020).
 An action research for improving the sustainability assessment framework instruments.
 Journal of Sustainability (Switzerland), 12(4).
 [1682]. https://doi.org/10.3390/su12041682

-## Case studies experimenting with the SAF Toolkit TODO
-The material included in this repository is based on the following publications:

 Directory Structure
 ---------------
 This is the root directory of the repository.
 The directory is structured as follows:

-    SAF Toolkit TODO
+    SAF Toolkit
      .
      |
-     |--- SAF Toolkit [2022-04]/            Previous version of the SAF Toolkit, including its instruments
+     |--- SAF Toolkit [2022-04]/            Current version of the SAF Toolkit, including instruments
      |
-        |--- documentation/                    Files used for the README (FIXME)
-        |
-        |--- tutorials/                        Tutorials on how to use the SAF Toolkit
-     |--- SAF Toolkit [2024-02]/            Current version of the SAF Toolkit, including its instruments
-        |
-        |--- documentation/                    Files used for the README (FIXME)
+     |--- documentation/                    Files used for the README
      |
      |--- tutorials/                        Tutorials on how to use the SAF Toolkit